We often tell our candidates to tweak their resumes into a form that gives the essential information about them within 6 seconds.

 That’s right.
 Six seconds.
 If you’re lucky.

 That’s why, whatever it is you decide to focus on, keep in mind that the CV should be easily skimmable.
-We hope this post gives you a hint of what makes a kickass resume to aid you in scoring that startup interview.
+This post gives you a hint of what makes a kickass resume to aid you in scoring that startup interview.

 Depending on your expertise, different positions call for tiny differences in the CV styles.

 The most common format of CV would be the chronological one.
-In this format, you list your work history in a reverse chronological order (you place the latest work experience on top).
-The benefit of this format is that most employers are familiar with it and, hence, are able to read it fluently.
+In this format, you list your work history in a reverse chronological order, where you place the latest work experience on top.
+The benefit of this format is that most employers are familiar with it and are able to read it fluently.

 Should you have gaps in your working history or you don’t have much of it, consider building a functional CV that highlights your skills in work history.
 However, make sure you explain where you’ve gained the skills you list out!